Video: Playa del Carmen Real Estate Investment market overview & case study

-I’ve spent the past few months in Mexico and have been looking into the numbers of an Airbnb investment in the Riviera Maya area.
+I’ve spent the past few months in Mexico and have been looking into the number of Airbnb investments in the Riviera Maya area.
 In the further text, you can find a case study of Airbnb investment opportunities in Playa del Carmen as well as some other important information about it.

 There is a lot to like in this region of Mexico; great weather, amazing Caribbean beaches, Cenotes (picture below), Mayan archeology, activities, restaurants, bars, etc. The list goes on.